Q-gen: A Parameterized Quantum Circuit Generator: Introduction

 To demonstrate the generation capability of Q-gen, We present the Q-gen quantum circuit dataset consisting of 454 circuits.
 These circuits are produced with various generation parameters from all 15 available algorithms, ranging from shallow circuits with no \texttt{CNOT} gates to deep circuits with more than 50,000 \texttt{CNOT} gates.
 Many research projects involve analyzing the output of a quantum circuit, but simulating large circuits can easily cost hours to days.
 To remove this time overhead for researchers, we also provide ready-to-use simulation results in our dataset as measurement counts and state vectors.
 Based on the statistics of the Q-gen circuit dataset and the analysis of the simulation result, we organized the quantum algorithms into 5 hierarchical systems with intuitive algorithm complexity ratings, offering a systematic way to quickly understand the origin and application of quantum algorithms.

-The contributions of this work include: \begin{itemize} \item A quantum circuit generator based on Qiskit that supports 15 practical quantum algorithms, offering high variability with algorithm-specific generation parameters. \item A high-level quantum circuit dataset containing large-scale quantum circuits and their simulation result, either as measurement counts or state vectors. \item A organized quantum algorithm system explaining their origin and connections, offering a systematic understanding for new quantum computing researchers. \item A heuristic analysis of the Q-gen quantum circuit dataset, presents the idea of algorithm complexity categorized by their applications. \item Open-sourced publication for better community collaboration and future upgrades. \end{itemize}
+The contributions of this work include: \begin{itemize} \item A quantum circuit generator based on Qiskit that supports 15 practical algorithms, offering high variability with algorithm-specific generation parameters for quantum algorithm developers. \item A high-level quantum circuit dataset containing large-scale circuits and their noise-free outputs, provided as measurement counts and state vectors to support the design and optimization of quantum circuits. \item An organized quantum algorithm system explaining their origin and connections, offering a systematic understanding for new quantum computing researchers. \item A heuristic analysis of the Q-gen quantum circuit dataset, presents the idea of algorithm complexity categorized by their applications. \item Open-sourced publication for better community collaboration and future upgrades. \end{itemize}

 The remainder of the paper is structured as follows: Section \ref{background} gives the background and prior research related to quantum circuit generation and optimization.
 Section \ref{algorithm} introduces all the available algorithms in Q-gen and explains the generation parameters.
 Section \ref{dataset} explains the design philosophy of the Q-gen algorithm system and presents the analysis of the Q-gen circuit dataset.
-We summarize this work in section \ref{conclusion}.
+We discuss the practical applications and future improvements of Q-gen in Section \ref{discussion}, and we summarize this work in Section \ref{conclusion}.